 Accuracy: 96.5%, Avg loss: 0.137004

-The above shows a similar accuracy as the original model.
+These results show a similar rate of accuracy as the original model.

 You now have the trained model with the modified architecture.